Caltech-geoquake/PySeismoSoil/docs/source/index.rst

 Copyright and license
 ---------------------

-Copyright |copy| 2019, California Institute of Technology, based on research supported by the National Science Foundation (NSF) Cooperative Agreement EAR-1033462 and the U.S. Geological Survey (USGS) Cooperative Agreement G12AC20038.
+Copyright |copy| 2024, California Institute of Technology, based on research supported by the National Science Foundation (NSF) Cooperative Agreement EAR-1033462 and the U.S. Geological Survey (USGS) Cooperative Agreement G12AC20038.
 All rights reserved.

-Please carefully read the license `here <https://github.com/jsh9/PySeismoSoil/blob/master/LICENSE>`_ for the terms and conditions of using this library.
+Please carefully read the license `here <https://github.com/Caltech-geoquake/PySeismoSoil/blob/master/LICENSE>`_ for the terms and conditions of using this library.

 Authors
 -------

-The authors of this library are the current and past members of the `Geoquake Research Group <http://asimaki.caltech.edu/>`_ of the `California Institute of Technology <https://www.caltech.edu/>`_: Jian Shi, Domniki Asimaki, and Wei Li.
+The authors of this library are the current and past members of the `Geoquake Research Group <http://asimaki.caltech.edu/>`_ of the `California Institute of Technology <https://www.caltech.edu/>`_: Jian Shi, Domniki Asimaki, Wei Li, and Flora Xia.

 Knowledge base